Terms and Conditions

 f) any and all communications and behaviour shall be professional and mutually respectful.
 You must not share the intellectual property of others on any support group.
 Any unprofessional or disrespectful communication or behaviour may result in you being suspended or excluded from your Course.

 g) support groups will close on or before the date of the exam your Course is designed to support.
-You should read the Course Description on this website carefully to identify the date your support group will close.
+If your support group is to close more than 24 hours before your exam then this will be stated in your Course description.

-7.2 It is rarely in your interests to defer your sitting: your initial decision to take an exam should involve a serious commitment that you intend and have the time and resources to study for and sit your exam.
-FME does not encourage deferrals.
+7.1 Your initial decision to take an exam should involve a serious commitment that you intend and have the time and resources to study for and sit your exam.

-7.5 Where you are paying for your course by instalments then any Course Deferral is conditional on you continuing to make payment under the previously agreed terms.
-You must pay all instalment(s) by the previously agreed due date(s) to maintain your continued enrolment on your course.
-If you are unable to make subsequent payment(s) by the agreed due date(s) then you should speak to your tutor before the due date.
-If you do not pay an instalment by the due date your Tutor may, at their discretion, terminate your enrolment.
-No refund will be due in such cases.
+7.9 Where you are paying for your course by instalments then following any Course Deferral you must continue to pay all instalment(s) by the previously agreed due date(s) to maintain your Course Deferral enrolment.
+If you are unable to make any previously agreed instalment payment(s) by the agreed due date(s) then you should speak to your tutor before the due date.
+If you do not pay an instalment by the due date your Tutor may, at their discretion, terminate your enrolment and no refund will be due in such cases.

-7.6 Unless your tutor informs you otherwise in writing, where you re-enrol on a later Course at no cost to you (e.g. under a deferral or transfer) then that re-enrolment shall not include any Pass Assurance, Pass Guarantee or Free Re-enrolment element of the course on which you are re-enrolled.
+7.10 Unless your tutor informs you otherwise in writing, where you re-enrol on a later Course at no cost to you (e.g. under a deferral or transfer) then that re-enrolment shall not include any Pass Assurance element otherwise applicable to the course on which you are re-enrolled.

 8. Webinars / webinar recordings